cocotb/cocotb/documentation/source/coroutines.rst

 .. note:: This style is no longer recommended and support may someday be removed.

 Prior to Python 3.5, and the introduction of :keyword:`async` and :keyword:`await`, coroutines were implemented as wrappers around generators.
-Coroutine functions would be decorated with :class:`~cocotb.decorators.coroutine` and would use :keyword:`yield` to block on other coroutines or triggers.
+Coroutine functions would be decorated with :class:`~cocotb.coroutine` and would use :keyword:`yield` to block on other coroutines or triggers.
 You may see existing code that uses this syntax for coroutines, but do not worry, it is compatible with :keyword:`async` coroutines.

 Any object that can be used in an :keyword:`await` statement can also be used in a :keyword:`yield` statement while in a generator-based coroutine;